 Create a creative habit

-Creativity is a muscle that can be trained.
+Creativity is a muscle that you can train.
 Habits are the ways by which we teach our brain to do something repeatedly until it’s no longer a burden but a pleasure.
-If you must push yourself to do it at the beginning, soon, after enough practice, it will pull you in.
+If you must push yourself to do it initially, soon, after enough practice, it will pull you in.
 Whether it’s drawing, writing, singing, or any other type of artistic expression, do it often.
 The more you develop a creative habit, the more your creativity will unfold and grow.

 Seek out new experiences

 Go out there and explore.
 Find new places, new cultures, new adventures.
 There are things in the world that are magnificent, and they might excite your creative mind in ways you can’t even imagine until you’re there.
 Unleash your curiosity and try your best to find time to explore.

 Find Your Tribe

 It’s always a great idea to seek like-minded people from all walks of life.
 When it comes to creativity, it’s even more critical because creativity has an expression form.
 That means that you can find forums, Facebook groups, even in-person meetings where creative people share their work and support each other.
 A group like that would be a source of motivation and inspiration for your creativity.

 I know that many people will read through this article, and by the end of it, they’ll still be skeptical.
 There will be that voice in the back of their heads saying, “You are not a creative person.
 You are simply not.”
 I get it.
 That voice is inside my head too sometimes, and I hate it with a passion.

 Try your best to go through some of these techniques and give it some time.
 What’s the worst that can happen?
 Not much; maybe some wasted time.
 But what’s the best that can happen?